rbowen/presentations/droidcon_keynote/slides.md

 * Surprise is the opposite of engagement: public communication about the road map ensures that the community is never surprised
 * Can slow the speed of development, but ensures that participants in all time zones, all languages, can participate as equals.
 * Shift to synchronous communication mediums - eg Slack - threaten this openness.

 ---
 ## Consensus
 * Decisions are made by the entire community
 * Votes are only necessary when we cannot achieve consensus

 ---
 ## Self-governed projects
 * Board oversight ...
 * But each project determines their own local culture and rules
+* What does "governance" mean?
+It's just writing down who makes the decisions, and how, and the path to becoming one of those people.

 ---
 ## Governance
 * Board